Key figures for February 2025

 Road users

 Road deaths are grouped by vehicle type and position to describe deaths by road user type.
-By this measure, deaths were most frequently drivers, with 596 in the 12-month period ending December 2024 (1% lower than the previous 12 months).
-Motorcyclists were the next most highly represented, with 278 deaths in the period (10.3% increase).
-200 passenger road deaths occurred in the period.
+By this measure, deaths were most frequently drivers, with 591 in the 12-month period ending February 2025 (0.5% higher than the previous 12 months).
+Motorcyclists were the next most highly represented, with 275 deaths in the period (6.6% increase).
+194 passenger road deaths occurred in the period.

 Road user